-Since IR imaging camera 4 shown in FIG. 2 has a single detector 28, IR imaging camera 4 necessarily obtains information from the optel 90 at each position in tFOV 92 over a 20 discreet period of time.
-The interval between sampling the optel 90 at position X1, Y1 and sampling the optel 90 at position X640, Y480 in tFOV 92, i.e., the frame sample interval, is determined by the amount of IR radiation received from an object being imaged.
-In this respect, the frame sample 25 interval can be adjusted as a function of the amount of IR radiation received from the object being imaged.
-Desirably, IR imaging camera 4 samples the optel 90 at each position in tFOV 92 a plurality of times per frame sample interval and averages the samples for each optel 90 at every position in 30 tFOV 92 to obtain an average of the IR radiation received from each optel 90 which is utilized in a manner to be described hereinafter.
-In the case of a photoconductive detector, the information from such sampling (voltage output) is summed while in the case of a photovoltaic detector, the 35 information (current output) is integrated.
+Since IR imaging camera 4 shown in FIG. 2 has a single detector 28, IR imaging camera 4 necessarily obtains information from the optel 90 at each position in tFOV 92 over a 5 discreet period of time.
+The interval between sampling the optel 90 at position X1,Y1 and sampling the optel 90 at position X640, Y480 in tFOV 92, i.e., the frame sample interval, is determined by the rate of change of IR radiation received from an object being imaged.
+In this respect, the 10 frame sample interval can be adjusted as a function of the rate of change of IR radiation received from the object being imaged.
+Preferably, IR imaging camera 4 samples the optel 90 at each position in tFOV 92 a plurality of times per frame sample interval and averages the samples for each optel 90 at 15 every position in tFOV 92 to obtain an average of the IR radiation received from each optel 90 which is utilized in a manner to be described hereinafter.
+In the case of a photoconductive detector, the information from such sampling (voltage output) is summed while in the case of a photovoltaic 20 detector, the information (current output) is integrated.

 Image ADC 78 determines a digital value for the absolute temperature of the instantaneous or average IR radiation detected by detector 28 for the optel 90 at each position in tFOV 92.
-Next, image processing system 80 arranges the 40 digital value obtained for the optel 90 at each position in tFOV 92 during the frame scan interval into a frame 94.
-The digital value associated with each optel 90 of a frame 94 desirably represents the absolute temperature of the IR radiation received by detector 28 from the particular location on the 45 object being imaged over the corresponding frame sample interval.
+Next, image processing system 80 arranges the 25 digital values obtained for the optel 90 at each position in tFOV 92 during the frame scan interval into a frame 94.
+The digital value associated with each optel 90 of a frame 94 preferably represents the absolute temperature of the IR radiation received by detector 28 from the particular location 30 on the object being imaged over the corresponding frame sample interval.

-With reference to FIG. 4, and with continuing reference to all previous figures, IR imaging camera 4 obtains a plurality of frames, e.g., F1-F200, of the object being imaged over an 50 imaging interval, e.g., five minutes.
+With reference to FIG. 4, and with continuing reference to all previous Figures, IR imaging camera 4 obtains a plurality of frames, e.g., F1-F200, of the object being imaged over an 35 imaging interval, e.g., five minutes.
 When each frame 94 is received and assembled in image processing system 80, controller 26 causes each frame 94 to be transferred from image processing system 80 to workstation 6 via data transmitter 24.
-In medical applications, it is preferred that acquisition of each of the plurality of frames 94 occurs logarithmically over the imaging interval, with increasing acquisition occurrence of adjacent frames 94 occurring late in the imaging interval.
+In medical applications, it is preferred that acquisition of each 40 of the plurality of frames 94 occurs logarithmically over the imaging interval, with increasing acquisition occurrence of adjacent frames 94 occurring late in the imaging interval.
 However, the acquisition of adjacent frames 94 can be fixed or varied in any desired manner.
+45